AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ## Customize the Theme {#customize-theme}

 Now you can start customizing the theme.
-Here we will walk through a simple example to illustrate how you can see your changes live via the proxy.
+The following is a simple example to illustrate how you can see your changes live via the proxy.

 1. In your editor, open the file `<your-theme-sources>/src/site/_variables.scss`

    ![Edit theme](assets/edit-theme.png)

 1. Edit the variable `$color-background` and set it to a value other than white.
-In this example, we used `orange`.
+In this example, `orange` was used.

    ![Edited theme](assets/edited-theme.png)

-1. As soon as you save the file, you will see that the proxy server recognizes the change via the line `[Browsersync] File event [change]`.
+1. When you save the file, you see that the proxy server recognizes the change via the line `[Browsersync] File event [change]`.

    ![Proxy browsersync](assets/proxy-browsersync.png)